-I’ve lived in a lot of different cities, and I think I’d go insane if I lived in “the burbs”, but for Cripe’s sake, how hard can it be to find a good HVAC contractor?
+I’ve lived in a lot of different cities.
+How hard do you think it can it be to find a good HVAC contractor?
 Or a plumber?
 Or an electrician?
 Or a painter?

 This post appeared in its original form at DC Metblogs